Regular propagators of bilinear quantum systems: Interaction framework

-The propagator $Y^{u}_{t}$ will not depend on the choice of $v$ being right-continuous, or not, at its discontinuities.
-Indeed the later is a negligible set and a Duhamel formula provides the equality of the propagators.
-In the other hand, the factor $e^{vB}$ depends crucially on this choice.
-This explains the the notation $\Upsilon^{\mathfrak{d}v}$ instead of $\Upsilon^{u}$.
+The propagator $Y^{u}_{t}$ does not depend on the choice of $v$ being right-continuous or not at its discontinuities.
+Indeed the set of point of discontinuity is negligible and a Duhamel formula provides the equality of the propagators.
+On the other hand, the factor $e^{vB}$ depends crucially on this choice.
+This explains the notation $\Upsilon^{\mathfrak{d}v}$ instead of $\Upsilon^{u}$.

-We introduced this generalized propagator as imposing any extra requirement on the choice of $v$ will lead to a loss in the compactness provided by Helly's selection theorem when we consider the bounded case, Section~\ref{Sec:BoundedPotential}.
-Nonetheless, except on this particular case we will only consider right-continuous $v_0$ keeping in mind that the generalized propagator $\Upsilon^{\mathfrak{d}v}$ will be deduce multiplying with $e^{(v-v_0)B}$.
+The reason for introducing the notion of generalized propagator is that imposing any extra requirement on the choice of $v$ will lead to loose the compactness provided by Helly's Selection Theorem.
+This will, for instance, make the presentation of the principle exposed in Section~\ref{SEC_principe_obstruction} more complicate.

-Compared to Definition~\ref{Definition:Propagator}, $X(t,s)=e^{v(t)B} Y^{u}_{t,s}e^{-v(s)B}$ defines a propagator when $v$ is continuous, that is when $u$ has no atoms.
-Otherwise, we no longer require any continuity keeping in mind that $v_0$ the right-continuous cumulative function of $u$ will lead to a right-continuous propagator which seems more compatible with the initial condition requirement.} \end{remark}